ADGEfficiency/dotfiles/README.md

 ### Python

-Install `pyenv` and `pyenv-virtualenv`, and setup a global Python installation in a pyenv virtual environment:
+Install `uv` and setup a global Python installation in a virtual environment:

 ```bash
 $ make python